hipsleek/Heifer/README.md

 # AlgebraicEffect
-Source code for the work "Automated Temporal Verification for Algebraic Effects"
+Artifact evaluation for paper "Automated Temporal Verification for Algebraic Effects"

 # To Test the code